 Logbook loans are relatively new in the borrowing market and involve taking out a loan against the value of your car.
 If you look at the fine print, they’re technically a secured debt, however they don’t have the same level of security compared to the sort of finance agreement that’s available from your bank or a loan company.

-You may lose your vehicle, have a damaged credit score and still need to pay back the original loan amount, plus interest and charges.
+This type of loan is normally used to borrow smaller amounts of money, but it carries a much higher risk than other debts.
+You may lose your car, your credit score will be affected, and all the while you still need to pay back the original loan amount, plus the interest and additional charges.

 How do logbook loans work?

-You won’t be able to take out a logbook loan if you have any outstanding finance on your vehicle, or if you’re not already the registered keeper.
+You won’t be able to take out a logbook loan if you have any outstanding finance on your car, or if you’re not the registered owner.

-Logbook loans are typically very expensive too.
-Interest rates may be as high as 450%.
-They are usually a loan of last resort for people who can’t access other forms of finance, but given the high cost and high risk, we don’t advise that you take one out, even if you have other pressing debt problems.
-There’s always another way.
+People usually turn to this type of loan as a last resort, but given the high costs and high risk, we don’t advise that you take one out, even if you have other money problems.